 Interferon-alpha (short for IFN-alpha or IFN-a) is a type I interferon which belongs to a large group of proteins which are known as cytokines.
 There have been more than twenty distinct IFNs that have been identified in humans and animals.
 There are three main classes of interferons that have been identified alpha, beta and gamma.
 Their main function is modulate the response of the immune system to cancer, viruses, bacteria, and other foreign substances that invade the body.
 They do not directly kill cancerous or viral cells but instead they are able to boost the immune system response in order to reduce the growth of cancer cells through regulating the action of several genes that can affect growth.

 The following IFN-alpha ELISA kit is ideal for analysing a variety of different diagnostic applications.
 Interferon are typically divided between three classes Type I, II and III IFNs.
 IFN-alpha is predominately produced by lymphoblastic cells, macrophages or monocytes and fibroblasts, however many other virus activated cells also have the ability to produce this cytokine.
 IFNα is able to bind to specific transmembrane interferon receptors, this can lead to the activation of various signalling pathways such as MAP kinase, JAK-STAT, IRS signalling and Crk-pathway.
 In the last few decades IFN-alpha has emerged as a major player for the therapeutic modality for several malignant and non-malignant diseases, by far the most common indication for IFNα treatment is hepatitis C virus (HCV) infection.
 IFN-alpha displays anti-parasitic, anti-proliferative and antiviral properties and increased levels of it have suggested a recent or ongoing viral or parasitic infection.
-IFN-alpha ELISA kit offers a sensitivity limit of 0.6 ng/ml and can be used to measure human samples of serum, cell culture supernatant and plasma.
+The following IFN-alpha ELISA kit offers a sensitivity limit of 0.6 ng/ml and can be used to measure human samples of serum, cell culture supernatant and plasma.

 - Interferon at the crossroads of allergy and viral infections.
 J Leukoc Biol.
 (2015) 98 (2): 185-94.
 Review.
 Gonzales-van Horn S.R. and Farrar J.D.